San Antonio Federal Criminal Defense.

 The case is assigned to a probation officer who interviews the client and conducts a presentence investigation.
 The probation officer then prepares a PSI that includes the following information pursuant to Fed.
 R. Crim.
 P. 32(d):

-- Identifies all applicable guidelines and policy statements of the Sentencing Commission;
+- Lists all applicable guidelines and policy statements of the Sentencing Commission;

 - Calculates the client’s offense level and criminal history category;